kisudsoe/PostGWAS-tools/README.md

 	--fig       <figure out folder>
 			    An optional argument for the "venn" function to save figure file.
 			    If no figure out path is designated, no venn figure will generated.
+	--uni_list  <default: FALSE>
+				An optional argument for the "venn" function to return the union SNP list.
-	--uni       <defulat: FALSE>
+	--dir_only  <default: FALSE>
+				An optional argument for the "summ" function to get file paths only in the subfoler.
+	--uni_save  <default: TRUE>
-				An optional argument for the "summ" function to save the union SNP list as a BED file.
+				An optional argument for the "summ" function to save to union SNP list as a BED file.
 	--ann_gwas  <GWAS annotation TSV file>
 			    An optional argument for the "summ" function.
 Add GWAS annotations to the summary table 1.
 	--ann_encd  <ENCODE annotation dist file>